trevp/tripledh/tripledh.md

 3.4.
 Ephemeral reuse
 --

-At least one party must generate a unique ephemeral key for each protocol run.
-Reuse of ephemeral keys by both parties is not allowed, and results in catastrophic security failure (reuse of session keys).
+Reuse of ephemeral keys is allowed if the reusing party sends encrypted messages using randomized encryption (e.g. a random IV).

-Reuse of ephemeral keys by a single party is allowed, but reduces
+Otherwise, the reusing party might encrypt different messages with the same session key and IV, resulting in a catastrophic security failure.

-security:
+Reusing ephemeral keys reduces security:

  * Encrypted messages can be replayed unless the party reusing its ephemeral takes other steps (such as maintaining a blacklist of